Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Background

-The Kondo model introduces an alternative and effective Hamiltonian to describe the strong hybridization of the impurity with the environment, by focusing on spin scattering from a magnetic impurity~\cite{kondo_resistance_1964}.
-This scattering dominates in situations where the impurity is occupied by a single electron, i.e., when $\epsilon_D=-U/2$, leading to exchange interactions.
-The Hamiltonian of the Kondo model reads
+to describe the strong hybridization of the impurity with the environment, by focusing on spin scattering from a magnetic impurity~\cite{kondo_resistance_1964}.
+This scattering dominates in situations where the impurity is occupied by a single electron.
+Generalizations of the Kondo model include systems with multiple environments and multiorbit impurities~\cite{nozieres_kondo_1980,cox_exotic_1998,parcollet_overscreened_1998}.
+Similarly to the discussion of the Anderson impurity model, here we consider a generalization to multilevel impurities, where the impurity-environment interaction term reads